"The natural healing force within each one of us is the greatest force in getting well." - Hippocrates

 (The treatment information does not represent an endorsement by PDSA or its medical advisors.
 For advice on your unique medical condition, please consult your healthcare provider.)

-Explores the way the mind interacts with and can potentially help heal the body.
+The way the mind interacts with and can potentially help heal the body

-Using the theory of “like cures like”, homeopathic medicine uses very dilute substances to rebalance the body.
+Using very dilute substances to rebalance the body